lorenzofox3/zora-dev-server/README.md

 ### test runners

-If you wish to run multiple test files at the same time (matching glob patterns), you can use a special endpoint.
+If you wish to run multiple test files at the same time (matching glob patterns), you can use a special endpoint: ``http://localhost:<port>/test.glob``.
+You can then append glob patterns to run a bunch of test together: ``http://localhost:3000/test.glob?pattern=test/unit/public/**/*.js``

 // todo isolation with iframe if necessary